serodriguez68/clean-architecture/part-5-architecture.md

 vertical layering.

-There is nothing intrinsically wrong with a software system that has been architected around the idea use use-case services.
+There is nothing intrinsically wrong with a software system that has been architected around the idea of use-case services.
 Problems arise when teams commit early to a **service-level DECOUPLING MODE** without really needing it.